What is a Customer Acquisition Cost (CAC)?

 A good customer acquisition cost (CAC) must be sustainable within your business model.
 It shows a healthy profit margin after accounting for the cost of goods sold and other operational expenses.
 A good CAC varies by industry due to differences in average order values and customer lifetime value.
 For example, in SaaS, a CAC of $200-$500 can be considered good.
 In e-commerce, a lower CAC of around $10-$50 is typical due to narrower margins.
 It's also important to consider the CAC to CLV ratio.
 For instance, a 1:3 ratio is often cited as a healthy benchmark.
 It indicates that the lifetime value of a customer is three times the cost to acquire them.

-Ready to track your Customer Acquisition Cost (CAC) automatically?
+Our key templates to track Customer Acquisition Cost (CAC)